elwinar/rcoredump/README.md

         configuration file to load (default "/etc/rcoredump/rcoredump.conf") -dest string
-        address of the destination host (default "localhost:1105") -log string
+        address of the destination host (default "localhost:1105") -src string
-        path of the log file for rcoredump (default "/var/log/rcoredump.log") -src string
         path of the coredump to send to the host ('-' for stdin) (default "-")
 ```